elonen/lanscatter/README.md

 Numbers on the right show current downloads, current uploads and average time it takes to upload one chunk from each node.

 See `planner.plan_transfers()` for details on how planning algorithm works.

+## Building

+Being a Python package, Lanscatter doesn't require building, but if you want to package .exe binaries for Windows , run `pyinstaller-build.sh` in _Git Bash_ (Mingw) or Cygwin.

 ## License